Harlingen, Texas

 Harlingen (/ˈhɑːrlᵻndʒᵻn/ HAR-lin-jin) is a city in Cameron County in the central region of the Rio Grande Valley of the southern part of the U.S. state of Texas, about 30 mi from the coast of the Gulf of Mexico.
-The city covers more than 104 km2 and is the second-largest city in Cameron County, as well as the fourth-largest in the Rio Grande Valley.
+The city covers more than 104 km2 and is the second-largest city in Cameron County, as well as the fifth-largest in the Rio Grande Valley.
 As of the 2020 census, the city had a population of 71,892.

 Harlingen is a principal city of the Brownsville–Harlingen metropolitan area, which is part of the larger Brownsville–Harlingen–Raymondville combined statistical area, included in the Matamoros–Brownsville metropolitan region.

 History

-Harlingen's strategic location at the intersection of U.S. Route 77 and U.S. Route 83, co-designated as Interstate 69 East and Interstate 2, respectively, in northwestern Cameron County, fostered its development as a distribution, shipping, and industrial center.
+Harlingen's strategic location at the intersection of U.S. Route 77 and U.S. Route 83, codesignated as Interstate 69 East and Interstate 2, respectively, in northwestern Cameron County, fostered its development as a distribution, shipping, and industrial center.
 In 1904, Lon C. Hill (a man of Choctaw ancestry) envisioned the Rio Grande as a commercial waterway.
 He named the town he founded on the north bank after the Frisian city of Harlingen, in the Netherlands.
 The town's post office was established that year.
 The first school opened with 15 pupils in 1905 near the Hill home, the first residence built in Harlingen.
 Harlingen incorporated on April 15, 1910, when the population totaled 1,126.
 In 1920, the census listed 1,748.
 The local economy at first was almost entirely agricultural, with the chief crops vegetables and cotton.

 World War II military installations in Harlingen caused a jump in population from 23,000 in 1950 to 41,000 by 1960.
 Harlingen Army Air Field preceded Harlingen Air Force Base, which closed in 1962.
 The city's population fell to 33,603 by 1972, then climbed to 40,824 by 1980.
 Local enterprise, focused on the purchase and use of the abandoned base and related housing, laid the groundwork for continuing progress through a diversified economy.
 The estimated population in July 1985 was 49,000, of which about 80% was Hispanic.
 In the late 1980s, income from tourism ranked second only to citrus fruit production, with grain and cotton next in order.
 The addition of wholesale and retail trade, light and medium manufacturing, and an array of service industries has broadened the economic base.
 Large-scale construction for multifaceted retirement communities is a new phase of industrial development.